bacontime/blog-mirror/nature/astrosymbols.md

 <td>Titan.
 Mother of the sun, the moon, and the dawn.
 Endowed precious metal and gems with their beauty.</td>
 </tr>
 <tr>
-<td class="catsym">Vulcan</td>
+<td class="catsym">Vulcan<br><span class="catPUA">⯦</span></td>
 <td>Urbain Le Verrier famously predicted the existence of Neptune through irregularities in the orbit of Uranus.
-He also predicted the existence of this planet through the irregularities in the orbit of Mercury.
+He also predicted the existence of Vulcan through the irregularities in the orbit of Mercury.
 Alas, Vulcan doesn't exist.
 Rather, the irregularities are explained by general relativity.</td>
 <td>God of fire, the forge, volcanoes, and deserts.
 Frought marriage with Venus.</td>
 </tr>
 </table>